henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 - Gets a robot's starting pose and goal pose in a service request
 - Responds with a plan

-We also have access to global costmap, which normally would be used for path planning to plan around the obstacles, but for simplicity we omit using it, and instead create a plan just between two points.
+We also have access to the global costmap, which normally would be used for path planning to plan around the obstacles, but for simplicity we omit using it, and instead create a plan just between two points.

 With all this information available, we are ready to start calculating new paths for our robot.